A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{Process variable and setpoint filtering}

 The process variable $y(t)$ is often corrupted by high-frequency noise or quantisation effects, which may cause undesired variations in the control signal $u(t)$.
 These variations are to some extent caused by the proportional term, $u_p(t)$, but more importantly by the derivative term, $u_d(t)$.
 The integral term $u_i(t)$ averages the noise across samples, and thus serves as a low-pass filter, blocking noise propagation.
+Our reference implementation uses the backward difference approximation